Higher-rank instantons sheaves on Fano threefolds: Introduction

 \section{Introduction}

-The notion of instanton bundle in higher dimensional algebraic geometry appeared in the context of Yang-Mills gauge theory.
-Indeed, via Penrose's twistor transform, anti self-dual solutions (gauge instantons) of the Yang-Mills equation on the 4 dimensional sphere $S^4$ correspond, up to a reality condition, to certain complex algebraic vector bundles on the complex projective space $\D{P}^3$, which we call instanton bundles.
+The notion of instanton bundle in higher-dimensional algebraic geometry appeared in the context of Yang-Mills gauge theory.
+Indeed, via Penrose's twistor transform, anti self-dual solutions (gauge instantons) of the Yang-Mills equation on the 4-dimensional sphere $S^4$ correspond, up to a reality condition, to certain complex algebraic vector bundles on the complex projective space $\D{P}^3$, which we call instanton bundles.
 This has been carried out originally in \cite{ADHM}, where a special emphasis is put on the case of instantons of rank $2$ and on the resulting interpretation of the moduli space of instantons in terms of linear algebra data.
-The ADMH data has been thoroughly investigated to study instantons as a higher rank analogue of the Hilbert scheme on smooth projective surfaces, where deep results have been obtained on the topology of the moduli space on instantons in connection with Donaldson-Thomas invariants, see for instance \cite{gottsche-nakajima,nakajima-yoshioka}.
+The ADHM data has been thoroughly investigated to study instantons as a higher-rank analogue of the Hilbert scheme on smooth projective surfaces, where deep results have been obtained on the topology of the moduli space of instantons in connection with Donaldson invariants, see for instance \cite{gottsche-nakajima,nakajima-yoshioka}.

 In higher dimension, the situation is less clear.
-Several versions of instanton sheaves have been explored in various situations.
-Some definitions have been given in higher rank (see \cite{Jardim}) and over some other varieties beside the projective space (see e.g. \cite{Faenzi,BF,Kuz, CA}).
-One may extend the definition to include sheaves which are not locally free or even move to the derived category and look at complexes of sheaves (see \cite{CM, CJMM}).
+Several notions of instanton sheaves have been explored in various settings.
+Some definitions have been given in higher rank (see \cite{Jardim}) and over some other varieties besides the projective space, see e.g. \cite{Faenzi,BF,Kuz, CA, malaspina-marchesi-pons}.
+One may extend the definition to include sheaves which are not locally free or even move to the derived category and look at complexes of sheaves, see \cite{CM, CJMM}.
 The definition of instanton, in all these generalizations, essentially consists of three main ingredients: the choice of topological invariants, constraints on the behavior of the intermediate cohomology and a notion of stability.

 However, in many cases the very basic question of non-emptiness of instanton moduli spaces remains unclear.
 Notably, the question of whether there exist stable instanton bundles for given choices of topological invariants is unsettled in many cases, notably for Fano threefolds.